 How does it work?

 It is usually enclosed within a casing or housing, and it's used to remove various types of contaminants from the water.
 It passes through the filter element and is exposed to water, solvent, or other liquids that need filtration.
+Keep in mind to open its lid during charging.

 Parts of cartridge filter